VaibhavKubde121/Gym_Fees_Registration/README.md

-# Create a README.md file for the Gym Registration System project

-readme_content = """
 # Gym Registration System

 This is a web application for managing a gym registration system.
 Students can register for gym batches by paying a monthly fee, and the system enforces one batch per student per month.
 Students can request a change of batch only for the next month.